 Whether it’s products, packaging, or food systems, let’s focus on the pillars of design that advocate for sustainability in food.

 / More than a trend: a necessity.

 According to Ipsos, nearly 60% of French people plan to eliminate excessive packaging to combat climate change – a raised fist that pushes companies to adopt eco-friendly packaging strategies.

-In the face of growing environmental impact, eco-friendly design plays a crucial role in reducing food waste.
+Facing growing environmental impact, eco-friendly design plays a crucial role in reducing food waste.
 The use of recyclable materials allows for eco-designed packaging to drastically reduce the amount of plastic used.